Acadia National Park Itinerary for 1-3 Days (+ Tips for Planning Your Trip)

 When it comes to eating in Acadia National Park, there are plenty of good – and not so good – restaurants to choose from.

-Avoid the tourist hotspots like the Jordan Pond House restaurant and instead make your way down to The Nor’Easter Pound & Market or to the eastern side of the island for Burning Tree Restaurant where you’ll find fresh, local seafood.
+Avoid the tourist hotspots like the Jordan Pond House Restaurant and instead make your way down to Northeast Harbor and check out The Nor’Easter Pound & Market or The Bucking Lobster, where you’ll find fresh, local seafood.

 For a larger variety of cuisines, head to Bar Harbor and check out Jordan’s Restaurant for breakfast (be sure to try the blueberry pancakes with their homemade Maine blueberry syrup!), Side Street Café for the best burger in town, and Veranda Bar at Balance Rock Inn for small plates and decadent cocktails with a stunning view of the ocean.